hed-standard/hed-documentation/quick-guide-edit.md

 ![alt text](images/button-press.gif)

-???NEED TO REFER TO THE FIXATION CROSS -- AND ITS IMPERATIVE EFFECT: 'RETAIN FIXATION HERE'.???
 ???NEED TO DESCRIBE THAT THE FIVE (HOLLOW) BOXES REAMIN ON THE SCREEN DURING TASK BOUTS???

 Next, we describe the recorded stimulus presentation events.
 We capture how the sensory stimulus was presented to the participant using a *Sensory presentation/* tag.
 In this case visual stimuli were presented on a (2D) computer screen, so we use *Sensory presentation/Visual/Rendering type/Screen/2D*.
 We also want to describe the intended effect of the stimuli on the participant using *Participant/* tags.
 Since subjects were asked to explicitly pay attention to presentations of target squares, with time pressure to make a quick button press response, we use tags *Participant/State/Attention/Covert* and *Participant/State/Under time pressure*.
 At this point the *CTAGGER* window should look like this: